Smitner-Studio/hazardpay-locale/store/steam/README.md

 ## Attribution

-Please also add an attribution file. `<LANG_attrib.txt>` containing the following contents in the respective language, feel free to add your name in parenthesis.
-Note this will be public information presented on the Steam Store Page.
+Please also add an attribution file. `<LANG>_attrib.txt` containing the following contents in your respective language.

+Feel free to add your name (or username) in parenthesis.
+Note, this will be public information presented on the Steam Store Page.

 Example:
 ```